datacontroller/docs.datacontroller.io/docs/videos.md

 ## Data Lineage
 Data Lineage is one of the most powerful features of DI Studio generated ETL.
 This tool queries it and makes a graphical output to help DI Developers, Data Modellers, and Business Analysts understand the data from both Source to Target and Target to Source.

+It is possible to share the URL to any lineage diagram, and export in PNG, SVG and CSV formats.
+Lineage can be viewed forwards or backwards.

+This feature is only available on the SAS 9 version of Data Controller.

 ### Table Level
-Table level lineage shows tables (colour coded per library) and associated jobs (with links to metadata definitions)
+Table level lineage shows tables (colour coded per library) and associated jobs (with links to metadata definitions).
+The extraction method is built with `proc metadata` and runs extremely fast.

 <iframe src="https://player.vimeo.com/video/424504424" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ### Column Level
 Column level lineage shows the transformations and any business logic applied to each variable during the flow.
 Data items are distinguished between files, database tables, and SAS datasets.
+The extraction is a little slower than table level lineage due to the additional detail, however the impact is lessened for second and subsequent requests thanks to backend caching.

 <iframe src="https://player.vimeo.com/video/383391622" width="640" height="540" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>